What Should I Look for in a Remote Video Monitoring Company?

 • Security alarms or lights

-• Escalation to local law enforcement when necessary
+• Timely escalation to local law enforcement when the situation warrants it

 These responses help discourage trespassers and can stop incidents before they escalate.